maddisondesigns/customizer-custom-controls/readme.md

 [https://github.com/maddisondesigns/Customizer-Custom-Controls-Sample-Theme](https://github.com/maddisondesigns/Customizer-Custom-Controls-Sample-Theme)

 ## Changelog ##

+= 1.1.4 =
+- Fixed issue with Multiselect in Select2 Control where choices is a single array.
+Props @manchumahara
+- Added example Select2 Control where the Choices is a single array (instead of a multidimensional array)

 = 1.1.3 =
 - Fixed the height in the custom wpColorPicker script for the WPColorPicker Alpha Color Picker Control